seqwalt/vioquad_doc/README_run_stuff.md

 4. Start QGroundControl on the base station.

 ## Start autonomous flight
+1. With the RC Transmitter in ```POSITION``` mode, ARM the quadcopter with the transmitter.
-1. After starting mocap/VIO and mavros, on the Xavier NX run:
+2. After starting mocap and/or VIO and mavros, on the Xavier NX run:
 ```
-rosrun quad_control offb_node
+roslaunch quad_control sim.launch
 ```
-2. With the RC Transmitter in ```OFFBOARD``` mode, ARM the quadcopter with the transmitter.